izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 ## Setting up Microsoft Edge

+### Make Microsoft Edge your default browser
+If you use Microsoft Edge often, consider making it your default browser.
+With Edge as the default, you can experience a faster, more personalized setup each time you access your browser.
+1. Select the **Settings and more** icon in the top right corner, then choose **Settings**.
+2. Select **Default browser**.
+3. Select **Make default**.

+### Set your home page
+By default, the home page is set to open on a personalized news feed.
+However, you can set Microsoft Edge to always open to your preferred page.
+1. Select the **Settings and more** icon in the top right corner, then choose **Settings**.
+2. Select **Start, home, and new tabs**.
+3. Under **Home button**, insert the web address of the home page you want Edge to show each time you open a new tab.

 ### Add a site to favorites
 Add your most-used websites to favorites and quickly access them on the favorites bar.
 1. Open Microsoft Edge and go to the site you want to add to your favorites.